 Is it safe to disable SuperFetch?
 Yes!
 There is no risk of side effects if you decide to turn it off.
 Our recommendation is that if your system is running well, leave it on.
 If you have issues with high HDD usage, high RAM usage, or degraded performance during RAM-heavy activities, then try turning it off and see if it helps.
 If it does, keep it off.
 Otherwise, turn it back on.

-If you want to boost performance on a RAM-sparse system, we recommend tweaking the virtual memory limit and tweaking the visual effects.
-You can also try these tips for faster startup and shutdown as well as these tips for optimized gaming on Windows 10.
+Note: To boost performance on a RAM-sparse system, we recommend tweaking the Windows virtual memory limit and tweaking Windows visual effects.
+You can also try these tips for faster startup and shutdown.

 How to Disable SuperFetch on Windows 10